nanolith/luhnybin/src/cxxfilter/README.md

 highlighting is really required for both.
 I can't provide syntax highlighting for everyone's favorite IDEs, but I can provide [vim][vim_website] syntax files.

-To use these files, copy the directory structure provided in vim/syntax to your own ~/.vim/syntax directory.
-Note that the location of your vim syntax directory may vary depending upon your operating system choice.
+To use these files, copy the directory structure provided in luhnybin/vim to your own ~/.vim/ directory.
+Note that the location of your vim directory may vary depending upon your operating system choice.

 Software Description